Nutlope/pdftochat/README.md

 - [ ] Bring up a message to direct folks to compress PDFs if they're beyond 10MB
 - [ ] Migrate to the latest bytescale library and use a self-designed custom uploader
 - [ ] Add better error handling overall with appropriate toasts when actions fail
-- [ ] Upgrade to Next.js 14 and fix any issues with that
 - [ ] Add support for images in PDFs with something like [Nougat](https://replicate.com/meta/nougat)
 - [ ] Add rate limiting for uploads to only allow up to 5-10 uploads a day using upstash redis